Compliance & Regulation for Section 125 Plans

 Annual nondiscrimination testing to ensure the plan doesn’t unfairly favor highly compensated employees

-Failing to follow these requirements can cause the plan to lose its tax-favored status—leading to tax liabilities for both employer and employees.
+Failing to comply with IRS Code Section 125 requirements can cause the plan to lose its tax-advantaged status—resulting in tax liabilities for both employers and employees.

 ACA (Affordable Care Act) Compliance